VANNEMPALLI-ISWARYA/lost-found-portal/README.md

 # 🎒 Lost & Found Portal
+## 📌 Project Overview

 A simple, student-friendly web portal to report and find lost items within a college campus.
+Many students lose personal items like ID cards, pens, water bottles, and accessories inside the college campus.
+This web portal is a simple solution:

+- 📢 Students can **report lost or found items**
+- 👀 Others can **view and search** the items
+- 🤝 Helps reunite students with their belongings

+This project is ideal for small colleges, hostels, libraries, or student groups.

 > Built using **Python**, **Flask**, **HTML**, and **SQLite**
 > Deployed on [Render](https://render.com)